LOADING ...

 Take the rag away from your

-In the courtroom of honor, the judge his gavel
+In the courtroom of honor, the judge pounded his

-To show that equal and that the courts are on the level
+To show that all's equal and the courts are on the level

-And that the strings in the books ain't pulled and
+And that the strings in the books pulled and persuaded

-Once that the cops have chased and caught 'em
+Once that the cops have after and caught 'em

-And the ladder of law has no top and no bottom
+And that the ladder of law has no top and no

 Stared at the person who for no reason